-Hot shot trucking (AKA hotshot trucking) involves hauling smaller, more time-sensitive LTL loads within a specific timeframe, and usually to a single customer or location.
+Hot shot trucking (AKA hotshot trucking) involves hauling smaller, more time-sensitive LTL loads (less than truckload) within a specific timeframe and usually to a single customer or location.
 Hot shot loads are usually delivered using medium-duty trucks that pull flatbed trailers.

 Hot shot truck requirements vary.
 Some hot shots need to be delivered a short distance, but others may need to go over state lines or even across the country.

 What is hotshot trucking?
-Hot shot trucking is different from expedited shipping, which usually involves vans, tractor-trailers, or even pickup trucks waiting on standby to get the job done.
+Hot shot trucking is different from expedited shipping, which usually involves a motor carrier keeping vans, tractor-trailers, or even pickup trucks waiting on standby to get the job done.
 Instead of keeping expedited shipping vehicles on standby, hot shot hauling jobs are distributed to various drivers through load boards.
-That makes hot shot trucking a great opportunity for any owner-operator looking for their next load or to make some extra money on the side.
+This makes hot shot trucking a great opportunity for owner-operators looking for their next load or to make some extra money on the side.

 Here we look in detail at how hot shot trucking works, the pros and cons, and how you can find hotshot transport jobs and loads.